This resource is meant to give you general information and not give specific legal advice. The law often changes and each case is different.

-You must attend a meeting within 33 days after the date on the notice if you want to apply for HEMAP and put a hold on the foreclosure process while your application is pending.
-You can attend the meeting after the 33 days and still apply for HEMAP but that will not stop the foreclosure process.
+You must attend a meeting within 33 days after the date on the notice if you want to apply for HEMAP.

 If you appeal, a hearing will be scheduled.
 Most hearings are conducted by telephone.
 You will need to document why you qualify for the HEMAP program.
 Make sure you line up all the evidence and witnesses that will show that you qualify.
 It is a very good idea to have a lawyer for this hearing.
 If you lose the hearing, you have the right to appeal to a court, but the court will give a great deal of weight to the hearing officer's ruling.

-If your mortgage is an FHA purchase money loan, you are not eligible for the HEMAP program, but you might quality for FHA's Loss Mitigation Program.
-Also, if you delay the foreclosure by filing bankruptcy, you can still apply for HEMAP.
+If your mortgage is an FHA purchase money loan, you are not eligible for the HEMAP program, but you might qualify for FHA's Loss Mitigation Program.
+Also, if foreclosure on your home is put on hold by bankruptcy proceedings, you can still apply for HEMAP.

 The law often changes.
 Each case is different.
 This pamphlet is meant to give you general information and not to give you specific legal advice.